MoatShrimp/Khronos/README.md

 - F8 to reset game speed to normal

-## Required Assemblies
+## Dependencies
-- SecretHistories.Main
+Project Dependencies should be placed in the folder `externals`.
+All files can be found inside the game folder \\\Cultist Simulator/cultistsimulator_Data/Managed
-- UnityEngine.CoreModule
+- SecretHistories.Main.dll
-- UnityEngine.IMGUIModule
+- UnityEngine.CoreModule.dll
-- Unity.InputSystem
+- UnityEngine.IMGUIModule.dll

-All found inside \\\Gamepath\cultistsimulator_Data
+- Unity.InputSystem.dll